Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-A young woman “traumatised” by a stay in scandal-hit hospital as a teenager died after trying to hang herself years later, an inquest heard.
+A young woman “traumatised” by a stay in a scandal-hit hospital as a teenager died after trying to take her own life years later, an inquest has heard.

 Melissa Parrish was admitted to Huntercombe Hospital in Maidenhead in 2009 for an eating disorder when she was 15 years old, but the experience left her terrified of being admitted to hospital.

-In 2018, aged 24, she was admitted to Vincent Square Eating Disorder Service (VSEDS), run by Central North West London Foundation Trust after struggling with her mental health.
-Four hours later she tried to take her own life, a failed attempt left Melissa in a vegetative state for three years until she died of pneumonia in July 2021.
+In 2018, aged 24, she was admitted to Vincent Square Eating Disorder Service (VSEDS), run by the Central and North West London NHS Foundation Trust, after struggling with her mental health.
+Four hours later she tried to take her own life; the failed attempt left her in a vegetative state for three years until she died of pneumonia in July 2021.

-Melissa died in July 2021 three years after an attempt to hang herself
+Melissa died in July 2021, three years after a suicide attempt

-Melissa died in July 2021 three years after an attempt to hang herself (Melanie Parrish)
+Melissa died in July 2021, three years after a suicide attempt (Melanie Parrish)

-The inquest held this week was not directed to examine her stay at the Huntercombe Group and did not link her death with the 2009 admission.
+The inquest held this week was not directed to examine her stay at the Huntercombe Hospital and did not link her death with the 2009 admission.

-However Melissa’s mother Melanie told The Independent after the jury returned its verdict on Thursday she thought her 18 month experience at Huntercombe Group had “destroyed” her daughter.
+However, Melissa’s mother Melanie told The Independent, after the jury returned its verdict on Thursday, that she thought her daughter’s 18-month experience at the Huntercombe Hospital had “destroyed” her.

 Melissa struggled with her mental health as a teenager